 News

-Jennifer’s play Expectations will be produced live online by PlayZoomers on February 10 and 11, 2023.
+Jennifer’s award-winning play Pre-War will be presented in a live online production by PlayZoomers September 29 and 30, 2023.
+Tickets can be purchased here.

 I read there are things out in space called quasars.
 Nobody really knows what they are.
 I hadn’t heard of them, so I looked it up, and it said: “An extremely remote celestial object, emitting exceptionally large amounts of energy.”
 They look like stars.
 Scientists think they have black holes inside them, but that maybe they’re the beginnings of new galaxies.